guilleferrer/atomic-ui/src/multiple-choice/docs/readme.md

 the selection are ignored

 **API**

- - choices: {array} Array of objects with all possible choices.
-If the choices has "selected: true" then the choice will be marked as checked;
+ - choices: {array} Array of objects with all possible choices
- - ngModel: '=',
+ - ngModel: {expression} variable where the selected options are going to be assigned to
  - modalFooter: {string} Text in the footer of the modal.
 Defaults to OK.
  - modalHeader: {string} Text in the header of the modal.